build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 }
 ```

-> **Why are you creating an S3 bucket?**  You are primarily creating an S3 bucket to hold a text file that will be refered to by GuardDuty.
+> **Why are you creating an S3 bucket?**  You are primarily creating an S3 bucket to hold a text file that will be referred to by GuardDuty.
 GuardDuty uses two types of lists.
 1.) a Trusted IP list, and 2.) a Threat IP list.
 Our S3 bucket will host the Threat IP List.
 The secondary reason is to store VPC flow logs.
 GuardDuty uses VPC flow logs, but you do not need to enable them for GuardDuty to use them.
 Here, we enable VPC FLow Logs so that we can use the data in other tools if we want to later on.]

 ## Step 4: Create the GuardDuty Terraform Modules